chimolirgb/Quotes/README.md

 Lucy Chimoli

 # Description
-This is agular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.
+This is an Angular CLI application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

 # Technologies Used